sigp/lighthouse/book/src/validator-lifecycle.md

 User input is required to submit the deposit and have it included in the eth1 chain.
 After that, it is up to the beacon chain.

+**Progression time-frame**

+After the deposit is included in an Eth1 block, it generally takes 0-4 hours for the beacon chain to become aware of that Eth1 block.
+This is because the beacon chain follows Eth1 at a distance of 1,024 blocks (approximately 4 hours).

 ### 2. `waiting_for_eligibility`

 A `Deposit` is included in a `BeaconBlock`, causing the Beacon Chain to become